zimmski/tavor/README.md

   Executes a given command and feeds every data generation to the running process using STDIN.
 Feedback is read using STDOUT.
 The running process can therefore control the fuzzing generation while it has to do all validation on its own.

-  The following command will execute a binary called <code>validate</code>:
+  The following command will execute a binary called `validate`:

   ```bash
   tavor --format-file file.tavor fuzz --script validate